 TGaz Editor: Add the following paragraph to 11.21.6.3.3 (on page 126, line 39):

-If the ISTA indicated for AOA feedback in the IFTMR frame, the RSTA may set the I2R AOA Requested subfield in the corresponding Initial Fine Timing Measurement frame to 1, or it is set to 0 otherwise.
+If the ISTA indicated support for AOA feedback in the IFTMR frame, the RSTA may set the I2R AOA Requested subfield in the corresponding Initial Fine Timing Measurement frame to 1, or it is set to 0 otherwise.

+If the ISTA indicated support to announce the tx power of its I2R NDPs by setting the I2R Tx Power field in the Non-TB specific subelement of the Ranging Parameters element in the IFTMR frame to 1, the RSTA may set the corresponding field in the Initial Fine Timing Measurement frame to 1 to request the ISTA to announce the tx power of its I2R NDs, and 0 otherwise.

 11.21.6.4.4.2 Measurement Sounding phase of Non-TB Ranging